JohnHBauer/flattenVectorUDT/README.md

 If meta-data for the length and element type of VectorUDT was consistently and reliably set, there would be no need to inspect a row in order to infer them.

-There is a `Transformer` which minimally wraps the above, and an `Estimator`/`Model` pair which makes the names, lengths and data types of vectors available as parameters of the `Model` obect.
+A `Transformer` class minimally wraps the above, and an `Estimator`/`Model` pair.
+The `fit` method finds the names, lengths, and data types of vectors, and makes them available as parameters of the `Model` obect which it emits.

-A `VectorReAssembler` detects columns whose names end in `[###]` (where ### is a sequence of digits) and uses VectorAssembler to re-assemble them into a vector.
+A `VectorReAssembler` detects columns whose names end in `[###]` (where ### is a sequence of digits) and uses `VectorAssembler` to re-assemble them into a vector.
 A dataframe which is flattened and re-assembled will usually be identical to the initial dataframe.
-However, note that any SparseVector-valued columns will be re-assembled as DenseVector.
+However, note that any `SparseVector`-valued columns will be re-assembled as `DenseVector`.

-Ideally, call flattenVectorUDT before pandas_udf, apply some pandas transformations, (drop unneeded columns), and re-assemble.  pandas_udf could be decorated to do this.
+Ideally, call `flattenVectorUDT` before `pandas_udf`, apply some pandas transformations, (drop unneeded columns), and re-assemble.  `pandas_udf` could be decorated to do this.

 In the long term, Scala code along the lines of projection of each vector element into its own column followed by flatmap, together with a PySpark wrapper,